mipalgu/swift-ecore/README.md

 can be included in other libraries, tools, and utilities (see the documentation).
-For practical use, the `swift-ecore` command-line tool from the [swift-modelling](https://github.com/mipalgu/swift-modelling) repository provides comprehensive Eclipse Modeling Framework functionality for Swift.
+For practical use, the `swift-ecore` command-line tool from the [swift-modelling](https://github.com/mipalgu/swift-modelling) repository provides comprehensive Eclipse Modelling Framework functionality for Swift.

 ## Implementation Status